Radon hexafluoride

 Radon hexafluoride is a binary chemical compound of radon and fluorine with the chemical formula RnF_{6}.
-This is still a hypothetical compound that has not been synthesized so far.
+It is hypothetical and has not been synthesized so far.

 Potential properties

 The compound is calculated to be less stable than radon difluoride.
 Radon hexafluoride is expected to have an octahedral molecular geometry, unlike the C_{3v} of xenon hexafluoride.

 The Rn-F bonds in radon hexafluoride is predicted to be shorter and more stable compared to Xe-F bonds in xenon hexafluoride.